 To date, all magnetotactic bacterial cells are motile, gram-negative cells common in aquatic and marine habitats, including sediments where oxygen is absent.
-This last observation is particularly noteworthy because it explains why these organisms have magnetosomes.
+This last observation is particularly noteworthy because it explains why these organisms have magnetosomes they act as a compass needle to orient the cell.

-It originally was thought that magnetotaxis was used to guide cells to those regions of the habitat with no oxygen; in other words, they travel downward toward the sediment.
-More recent studies have shown that some magnetotactic bacteria actually prefer low concentrations of oxygen.
-So the opinion now is that both magnetotaxis and aerotaxis work together to allow cells to "find" the optimal point within an oxygen gradient.
-This "not so fatal" attraction permits the bacteria to reach a sort of biological nirvana and settle in for a life of environmental bliss.
+Recent studies have shown that magnetotactic bacteria prefer low concentrations of oxygen.
+So, a current theory is that both magnetotaxis and aerotaxis work together to allow cells to "find" the optimal oxygen concentration, permiting the bacteria cells to reach a sort of biological nirvana and settle in for a life of environmental bliss.

 Bacterial magnetosomes (yellow) are seen in this false-color transmission electron micrograph of a magnetotactic marine spirillum.
-(Bar = $1 \mu m$ .)
+(Bar = $1 \mu m$.)